Growth planning: what is in a growth plan

-To answer these questions businesses outline the following 9 step blueprint:
+To answer these questions, businesses outline the following 9 step blueprint:

-Preparing for Growth
+Preparing for growth

 When implementing a growth plan, management will investigate whether it is aligned with the current organizational structure.
 In cases where it is not aligned, management must question whether to adapt the organizational structure or not.
 Further, rapid growth can place pressure on existing processes.
 If processes aren’t scalable, management should address these issues before growing as the costs of fixing the problems afterwards is greater.

-Business Plan vs Growth Plan
+Business plan vs growth plan

-A Business plan focuses on the business goals and background information about the organization and key team members.
+A business plan focuses on the business goals and background information about the organization and key team members.
 It is commonly developed for a 3-5 year time frame and is useful when seeking external funding from either banks or investors.

-On the other hand, a Growth Plan is short term, typically 1–2 years or less.
-It focuses at a much deeper level on the go-to-market section usually seen in a Business Plan.
-Growth Planning aims to be agile and adapt to changing market conditions that businesses are facing, particularly through technology and digital media.
-Further, a Business Plan may give a high level view of the plans in place to reach business goals whereas a Growth Plan is more granular and ensures rapid execution, usually in 90-day sprints.
+On the other hand, a growth plan is short term, typically 1–2 years or less.
+It focuses at a much deeper level on the go-to-market section usually seen in a business plan.
+Growth planning aims to be agile and adapt to changing market conditions that businesses are facing, particularly through technology and digital media.